 Financing companies want to know the condition of a vehicle for the same reasons as knowing it's age—to determine how likely they are to finance a vehicle that will manage to make money for the owner till the end of its loan term.

 The Total Appraised Value of the Vehicle

 - The truck's make and model

-- If it was bought new or used
+- If you're intending to buy it new or used

-- If you're intending to buy the truck from a dealership or a private sale
+- If you're intending to buy the truck from a dealership or a private seller

-- 3 pictures clearly showing the condition of the commercial truck you'd like to finance
+- And three images showing the present condition of the commercial truck you'd like to finance

 In addition, financing companies are also looking for information about the borrower themselves.

 Most financing companies prefer commercial trucking businesses that are at least two years old—especially for semi truck financing, where two years in business is considered ample.

 Numerous significant business accounts that have been open for a long time indicate that you are a reliable borrower who can be trusted.
 Business accounts with little activity, however, are generally a red flag and can increase rates.

-A trucking business that has demonstrated its earning potential will have an easier time getting fully financed.
+A trucking business that has demonstrated its earning potential will have an easier time receiving ample and affordable financing.

 - The more you want to borrow, the more your business should be able to reliably earn.

 - Ask your lender how much revenue they want to see.

-- Banks tend to prefer a year-round business to seasonal ones, but commercial vehicle financing companies are more understanding.
+- Banks tend to prefer a year-round business to seasonal ones, but commercial vehicle financing companies are typically more understanding.

 If you are an owner operator shopping for your own truck, financing companies will likely use your personal credit score to help determine rates.

-Financing companies will pre-approve you without showing insurance—however, any borrowed funds will be delivered until proof of insurance is shown, so start shopping for quotes beforehand!
+Financing companies will pre-approve you without showing insurance—however, any borrowed funds won't be delivered until proof of insurance is shown, so start shopping for quotes beforehand!